jPleyte/microcontroller-turret/README.md

 - [ ] Reduce the amount of time for the ACTUATOR_RESPONSE_DELAY
 - [ ] Use an OpenMV camera to find the target
       - should the PIR still be used in order to save power?
+- [ ] Consolidate power sources
+      - Current construction uses power from four sources
+- [ ] Detect low battery on primary (or any) battery source and indicate probelm
 - [ ] Document construction of the turret frame
 - [ ] Move everything off the breadboard and wire up a permanent solution
 - [ ] Complete documentation and images
+- [ ] Use and LED to indicate setup() mode until the PIR has warmed up (hardware dependent mod)
 - [x] Create demo mode
 - [x] Fill in the rest of the " Arduino Pin Chart"
 - [x] Disconnect the microcontroller's usb and use the power supply.